Prisoner Rights

 • Failure to protect from known threats or assaults by other incarcerated people

-The Legal Standard: What Is "Deliberate Indifference"?
+Prison Medical Care: What Is "Deliberate Indifference"?

-The controlling standard for most prisoner rights claims is deliberate indifference — a test first established by the Supreme Court in Estelle v.
+The controlling standard for healthcare-related prisoner rights claims is deliberate indifference — a test first established by the Supreme Court in Estelle v.
 Gamble.
 The case established that prison officials who are deliberately indifferent to a prisoner’s serious medical needs violate the Eighth Amendment.

 What does that mean in practice?
 Simple negligence or a medical mistake isn’t enough.
 The law requires proof that officials actually knew about a serious risk of harm — and chose to disregard it.
 This is a demanding standard, but it is met regularly in cases involving: